janbarari/KEvent/readme.md

 - Is none class implementation (unlike Eventbus)
 - Simplifies the commiunication between components
 - Decouples event sender
-- Is fast
+- Is faster than EventBus (30% in Main Thread)
-- Is tiny
+- Is smaller than EventBus
+- Typed Subscribers
+- Post to Specific Subscriber
+- Data Validation (Only Serializable/Parcelable will be transfered)

 ### Installation
 ```gradle